KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 RTTI.
 This post will guide you through the process, and explain all the details.
 The setup is:

 * CMake 3.21 - the build system.
-* an ARM Cortex M MCU - STM32L432KC is used as a base.
+* An ARM Cortex M MCU - STM32L432KC is used as a base.
 * LLVM+Clang 14.0.0 - the compiler and other tools.
 * ARM GNU GCC Toolchain 10.3-2021.10 - libc, compiler runtime and friends.

 ---

+## TLDR

-The main post contains dismembered peaces of CMake code, to keep the flow of explanation.
-At the end of this page there is a simplified [TLDR](#TLDR) guide, which contains only steps to be done, without getting into the details.
+The main post contains dismembered pieces of CMake code, to keep the flow of explanation.
+I have created a template which allows you to use the toolchain file and the utilities without getting into the details.
+The template is located [here](https://github.com/KKoovalsky/CrossCompileArmCortexMWithCMakeAndClangAndArmGnuToolchainLibs).
+Make sure to read the main page of the repository, though.
+The template needs customization.

 ## The layout

 To make our project well-structured, we should group files by its purpose.
-Having that in mind, all the guidelines here will assume that the main `CMakeLists.txt` is put under the project root directory, and all the helper CMake scripts are put under `\<project root dir\>/cmake`.
+Having that in mind, all the guidelines here will assume that the main `CMakeLists.txt` is put under the project root directory, and all the helper CMake scripts are put under `<project root dir>/cmake`.

 ## The CMake Toolchain file